panpov/CDefense/README.md

 # CS 102 Final Project

 For this project, I am requiring a "Diary"; see the project for more details.
 I've included one example entry.
+## NOTE
+We had a lot of issues with Github pushing and pulling that caused some overriding and weirdness in our Github changes.
+All of our progress is catalogued here in the correct order, but it may not say so on Github.
+We talked to Prof. Helmuth & James Frazier about this and they said it's fine.

 # Diary Entries